6th Operations Group: Origins

-The 6th Operations Group's origins begin on 30 September 1919 as the United States Army Panama Canal Department 3d Observation Group, being stationed at France Field in the Panama Canal Zone.
-The unit controlled numerous miscellaneous Air Service light observation squadrons to provide protection for the Panama Canal area.
+The 6th Operations Group's origins began on 30 September 1919 as the United States Army Panama Canal Department 3d Observation Group, stationed at France Field in the Panama Canal Zone.
+The unit controlled numerous miscellaneous Air Service light observation squadrons to protect the Panama Canal area.

-In 1921 the group was redesignated the 6th Group (Observation) and in 1922, the 6th Group (Composite).
-The 6th flew such aircraft at the Curtiss R-4, DeHavilland 4-B, SE-5A, MG-3A, Piper L-4, P-12B and Martin B-10 and Douglas B-18 Bolo aircraft.
+In 1921, the group was redesignated the 6th Group (Observation), and in 1922, the 6th Group (Composite).
+The 6th flew such aircraft at the Curtiss R-4, DeHavilland 4-B, SE-5A, MG-3A, Piper L-4, P-12B Martin B-10 and Douglas B-18 Bolo aircraft.

-Throughout the 1920s and 1930 the group participated in maneuvers, flying patrol missions, photographing the canal area, staging aerial reviews and making good-will flights to Central and South America.
+Throughout the 1920s and 1930, the group participated in manoeuvres, flying patrol missions, photographing the canal area, staging aerial reviews and making good-will flights to Central and South America.
 In 1933, the group became part of the larger 19th Composite Wing, which provided a central command and control organization for the Air Service units.
 In 1937, as the mission of the 6th moved toward bombardment, the War Department renamed it the 6th Bombardment Group.
 They continued to operate in the Canal Zone under the VI Bomber Command of the Sixth Air Force at Rio Hato AB, Albrook Field and Howard Field.